"

 G. Nomenclature

-• Write names for compounds given the formulae and write formulae for compounds given the names for the following types of compounds:
+• Write IUPAC names for compounds given the formula and write formula for compounds given the names for the following types of compounds:

 • Covalent compounds